GeraldIr/xet/README.md

 - `<preset>`: The name of the new preset.
 Options:
    - `--first`: When there is divergent values in seperate occurences in an entry, use the first value for the preset.
-   - `--split`: When there is divergent values in seperate occurences in an entry, split the entry such that no divergences remain.
    - `-e, --except <flags>`: Exclude entries with specified flags.
    - `-o, --only <flags>`: Include only entries with specified flags.
    - `-n, --names <names>`: Include only entries with specified names.